Private Neurodevelopmental Diagnoses and Right to Choose (RTC)

 ASD

-- School information about ASD presentation and support strategies
+School information about ASD and strategies used to support the young person whilst at school

 ADHD

-- Detailed developmental history with sufficient family background and history (including information on family disorders and any safeguarding information) – as agreed by the reviewing senior clinician.
+Detailed developmental history with sufficient family background and history (including information on family disorders and any safeguarding information)

-- School information about ADHD presentation and support strategies.
+School information about ADHD and strategies used to support the young person whilst at school

-- A formulation by an multi-disciplinary team of the young person’s needs and presentation.
+A formulation by a multi-disciplinary team of the young person’s needs and presentation.